46th Street station (IND Queens Boulevard Line): Station layout

 This underground station has two tracks and two side platforms.
-The express tracks on the IND Queens Boulevard Line, used by the E train during daytime hours and the F train at all times, run via a separate routing under Northern Boulevard.
+The E and F trains serve the station at night, the M train serves the station on weekdays during the day, and the R train serves the station at all times except late nights.
+The station is between Steinway Street to the west and Northern Boulevard to the east.
+The express tracks on the IND Queens Boulevard Line, used by the E and F trains during daytime hours, run via a separate routing under Northern Boulevard.

-Both platforms have a Grape trim line with a black border and mosaic name tablets reading "46TH ST." in white sans-serif lettering on a black background and Grape border.
-Small tile captions reading "46TH ST" in white on black run below the trim line, and directional signs in the same style are present under some of the name tablets.
-Royal purple I-beam columns run along both platforms at regular intervals, alternating ones having the standard black station name plate with white lettering.
+Both platforms have a purple tile band with a black border and mosaic name tablets reading "46TH ST." in white sans-serif lettering on a black background and purple border.
+Small tile captions reading "46TH ST" in white on black run below the tile band, and directional signs in the same style are present under some of the name tablets.